fiboa/specification/best-practices/README.md

 ## Casing

-All properties should be using camelCase.
+All properties should be using snake case.
-For example a field for a land-use class should be named `landuseClass` instead of `landuse_class`.
+For example a field for a land-use class should be named `landuse_class` instead of `landuseClass`.